Jezdufourq/tanda-tech-test/README.md

 This will start a local server on port 8080

 ## Server
 Some comments on the server.
 The server is a ruby on rails application.
 It exposes API endpoints for the client to consume.
 In addition, it creates a has for the password, as well as a JWT using a credentials key.
-You will need to setup the credentials key on your local machine for the JWT to work (I have not committed this to github).
-To set up the credentials key, do the following:
+I have committed this credentials key to github (as this project is not live and is not sensitive).
+However, please note that in practice, you DO NOT commit these keys to github (just not that it was done in this case for ease of setup).
+It can be found under server/src/config/credentials.yml.enc.

 It is assumed that you have the latest version of ruby and rails installed.
 Run the following commands